ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 The `ibm-cloud-base-user-ro` manages privileges for users that are created to access read-only replicas.
 More information can be found on the [Configuring Read-only Replicas](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-read-only-replicas) page.

-## The `repl` user

-The `repl` user has Replication privileges and is used if you enable the [`wal2json` plugin](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-wal2json) on your deployment.
-In the process of enabling `wal2json`, you set the `repl` user's password, which allows the `wal2json` plugin to use it.

 ## Other `ibm` Users

 If you run the `\du` command with your admin account, you might notice users that are named `ibm`,  `ibm-cloud-base-user`, and `ibm-replication`.